olympus-robotics/hephaestus/README.md

 > TODO: add section on the different flags and options.

 ## Build system
-You can use the build system of `eolo` in your own project by importing the CMake files and recreating the required folder structure.
+You can use the build system of `hephaestus` in your own project by importing the CMake files and recreating the required folder structure.

 Create the top level `CMakeLists.txt` as:
 ```cmake